aamirWasi/Interview-Preparation-V1/README.md

 👉Instead of creating utility classes with static methods, you can use extension methods for a more object-oriented feel.

-## Q24: What are Value Types and Reference Types in C#?
+## 🤔🤔🤔Q24: What are Value Types and Reference Types in C#?
 In C#, data types are divided into two categories: Value Types and Reference Types.
 This distinction affects how values are stored and manipulated within memory.

-**Value Types**: Store data directly and are allocated on the stack.
+👉**Value Types**: Store data directly and are allocated on the stack.
 This means that when you assign one value type to another, a direct copy of the value is created.
 Basic data types (int, double, bool, etc.) and structs are examples of value types.
 Operations on value types are generally faster due to stack allocation.

-**Reference Types**: Store a reference (or pointer) to the actual data, which is allocated on the heap.
+👉**Reference Types**: Store a reference (or pointer) to the actual data, which is allocated on the heap.
 When you assign one reference type to another, both refer to the same object in memory; changes made through one reference are reflected in the other.
 Classes, arrays, delegates, and strings are examples of reference types.

 Here's a simple example to illustrate the difference:
 ```c#